Radu the Handsome

+In 1462, he defeated his brother, Vlad III, alongside Ottoman Empire sultan Mehmed II.

 Life with the Ottomans

 In 1436, Vlad II Dracul ascended to the throne of Wallachia.
 He was ousted in 1442 by rival factions in league with Hungary, but secured Ottoman support for his return by agreeing to pay tribute to the Sultan and also send his two legitimate sons, Vlad III and Radu, to the Ottoman court, to serve as hostages of his loyalty.
 Vlad and Radu were later educated in logic, the Quran and the Turkish and Persian language and literature.
 The boys' father, Vlad Dracul, with the support of the Ottomans, returned to Wallachia and took back his throne from Basarab II.

 While Vlad was eventually released to take his place on the Wallachian throne in 1448 after his father was killed by John Hunyadi, Radu converted to Islam and was allowed into the Ottoman imperial court.
 Radu later participated alongside Mehmet II, now Sultan, in the Ottoman siege which eventually led to the Fall of Constantinople in 1453.
 Radu was allowed to live in the newly built Topkapı Palace in Istanbul.
-According to the Serbian Janissary Konstantin Mihailović Radu was a commander of the Janissary; in the campaign against his brother Vlad III, Radu was at the head of 4000 horsemen.
+According to the Serbian Janissary Konstantin Mihailović, Radu was a commander of the Janissary; in the campaign against his brother Vlad III, Radu was at the head of 4000 horsemen.

-Byzantine chronicles

-According to Latin translations of the Byzantine Greek chronicler Laonikos Chalkokondyles, Radu became an intimate friend and a favorite of Mehmed II, with whom he possibly, due to good looks, had an amorous relationship.
-In one tale recounted by Chalkokondyles, Radu is invited to Mehmed's bedchamber, but upon realising the sultan's amorous intentions, draws a knife and wounds Mehmed.
-Despite this incident, he became one of the sultan's favourites.
-In the beginning of the chronicle, it is noted that the incident happened when Mehmed first arose to the throne in 1451.
-Chalkokondyles wrote that the sultan, along with people of his nation, had the custom of using favorite boys, and spent "day and night together" with Radu.